No Bake Nuggets (2 variations)

 Notes

-• For nuggets use either raw buckwheat groats or roasted.
-The roasted form is also known as kasha and has a nutty flavor.
-To roast at home add raw buckwheat to a pan and stir it over medium heat until fragrant and brown.
+• Kasha is roasted buckwheat groats and has a nutty flavor.
+Buckwheat is often called a grain but it is actually a seed.
+Kasha is simple to roast at home.
+Simple add raw buckwheat groats to a dry pan and stir groats over medium heat until fragrant and brown.
 About 4 to 5 minutes.
 It can also be roasted in a 325°F oven for about 20 minutes or in an AirFryer for about 7 minutes.
 The time given is a guide.
 Volume and temperature will affect how long.